 This decision was a tough one because after pouring over endless blog posts on which time would be best we ultimately choose to go with the main seating for two reasons.
 One, because our daughter has always been an early eater and waiting would likely result in a toddler typhoon of misery.
 Second, we keep her on a somewhat strict bedtime that was past the time of the second seating.

 A few of our cruise mates opted for the second seating because they wanted their kids to see the show and knew the later dining time would fit perfectly.
 They would have a snack/early dinner at the buffet, show and then if they felt like it they would venture to the later dinner.
 In the end, it really comes down to what will work best for your family.

 Food For Thought

 - The main seating is more crowded.
 While service is always fast, the second seating seemed to have dinner presented faster.

 - Keep in mind that you will likely be sharing a table with another family.
 It is a great way to meet new friends aboard the ship.
 Special requests can be made if you choose to sit with only your family.

 - Disney Cruise lines have mastered the art of entertaining a toddler during dinner.
-From their own special menu, coloring book and entertaining waitstaff it makes dining out easier.
+From their own special menu and coloring book, to the entertaining waitstaff helps makes dining out easier.